Kicksecure/security-misc/README.md

 - Disable asynchronous I/O as `io_uring` has been the source of numerous kernel exploits.

+- Disable 32-bit vDSO mappings as they are a legacy compatibility feature.

 #### User space

 - Disable the usage of `ptrace()` by all processes as it enables programs to inspect